techfolios/template-old/essays/Asking Smart Questions for Dummies.md

   The first step to asking a smart question involves searching for answers already written somewhere.
 Some examples of this are searching forums, FAQs, source code, manuals, and even the internet itself for answers.
 After all, any problem that exists more than likely occurs to more people than just you.
 Even if this fails, by sharing what efforts you have already made you let know those who may help that you're willing to put in the effort and aren't just asking for a handout.
 This makes it more likely for them to try to help.
 Think about it: if a stranger asked you for directions to the mall while playing on his iPhone, how likely would you be to help?

-## It's easier to solve a half-answered question
+## It's easier to answer a question that's already half-answered

   The next step to asking a smart question is to posting all relevant information.
 This way any potential helper has all of the pieces of the puzzle, and won't have to waste time asking for more details.
 The specifics of the situation such as symptoms, environment, vendor, software version, recent changes,  and screenshots can fully illustrate the full problem.
 This is necessary for actually solving the problem, so if you're in a rush don't delay the process by giving insufficient data.